 How Long Does It Take To Boil a Sweet Potato

-When looking for sweet potatoes, opt for small to medium sized potatoes that have a smooth appearance, are firm and do not have any soft spots.
+When looking for sweet potatoes, opt for small to medium-sized potatoes that have a smooth appearance, are firm, and do not have any soft spots.
 Sweet potatoes may be stored unpeeled in a cool dry place, but not the refrigerator as they tend to dry out faster in the fridge.
-Prior to peeling, wash the sweet potatoes thoroughly and place under running cold water.
+Prior to peeling, wash the sweet potatoes thoroughly and place them under running cold water.

 To skin the sweet potatoes, begin by peeling and removing any woody bits and ends.
-It is best to cut them into bite sized cubes.
-Select a pot that will be big enough to place sweet potatoes in a single layer without swamping them and fill halfway through with water.
+It is best to cut them into bite-sized cubes.
+Select a pot that will be big enough to place sweet potatoes in a single layer without swamping them and fill them halfway through with water.
 Add a little bit of salt and bring the water to a boil.

 How Long Does It Take To Boil Baby Potatoes